justin-marian/blockchain/README.md

 **Utility Functions:**
 The project provides utility functions for linked list and queue manipulation, vital for graph traversal.
 These ensure efficient memory management and clean handling of dynamic data structures.

-## Utility Functions in BlockDAG Implementation

-The BlockDAG implementation relies on a set of utility functions designed to support efficient data manipulation, graph traversal, and memory management.
-These functions are integral to the system's functionality, ensuring smooth operation and the integrity of the BlockDAG structure.
-Here is an overview of these utility functions:

 ### Linked List Operations